-(iv) Writ of Summons and Statement of Claim; Tec D Distribution (Malaysia) Sdn.
+(iii) Writ of Summons and Statement of Claim; Tec D Distribution (Malaysia) Sdn.
 Bhd. ("Tec D") against IRIS Information Technology Systems Sdn.
 Bhd. ("IITS") and IRIS Corporation Berhad ("ICB")

-Tec D had on 5 December 2023 commenced legal action in Kuala Lumpur High Court against IITS (1st Defendant) and ICB (2nd Defendant) respectively claiming for an outstanding sum of RM30,139,099 together with late payment interest in relation to the supply of computer hardware and/or software and/or programs and/or services for NIISe Project.
+Tec D had on 5 December 2023 commenced legal action in High Court against IITS ("1st Defendant") and ICB ("2nd Defendant") (collectively "Two Defendants") respectively claiming for an outstanding sum of RM30,139,099 together with late payment interest in relation to the supply of computer hardware and/or software and/or programs and/or services for the National Integrated Immigration System Contract ("NIISe") Project awarded by KDN and/or the Government of Malaysia.

-The Defendants have filed and served their respective Statement of Defence on 4 January 2024.
+The Two Defendants have filed and served their respective Statement of Defence on 4 January 2024.
 The 2nd Defendant has filed a Notice of Application for Striking-Out on 19 January 2024.
-The Plaintiff has filed a Notice of Application for Summary Judgment against 1st Defendant on 23 January 2024.
-The Plaintiff filed its Reply to the Defendants' Defence on 29 January 2024.
+Tec D has filed a Notice of Application for Summary Judgment against 1st Defendant on 23 January 2024.
+Tec D filed its Reply to the Defendants' Defence on 29 January 2024.

-The Court has dismissed the 2nd Defendant's Notice of Application for Striking Out and the Plaintiff's Notice of Application for Summary Judgment respectively on 13 May 2024 and fixed full trial dates on 17 January 2028 - 20 January 2028 and 24 January 2028.
+The High Court has dismissed the 2nd Defendant's Notice of Application for Striking Out and Tec D's Notice of Application for Summary Judgment respectively on 13 May 2024 and fixed full trial dates on 17 January 2028 - 20 January 2028 and 24 January 2028.